-- When the milk comes to a boil, add the lemon water mixture and stir gently until the whey clears and the milk totally curdles.
+- Turn off the heat under the milk and gradually add the lemon water or vinegar and water mixture and stir gently until the whey clears and the milk solids curdle.

-- Pour the curdled milk, in a muslin cloth.
-Pour cold water on the curdled milk to get rid of lemon's smell and taste.
+- Pour the curdled milk into a muslin cloth that’s under a colander or a strainer.
+Pour cold water into the curdled milk to eliminate the lemons or vinegar smell and taste.

 - Squeeze the muslin clothes taking out excess water.
-Either hang the muslin clothes for 30 minutes to get rid of extra water, or place the muslin cloth in a plate and place a heavy plate or object on top of it for 30 minutes.
+Either hang the muslin clothes for 30 minutes to get rid of extra water or place the muslin cloth on a plate and place a heavy plate or object on top of it for 30 minutes to an hour.

 - In a medium saucepan, add all the ingredients and let it boil for 3 minutes.

 - Reduce heat to medium and add the rasgullas carefully.
 Don't crowd the pan.

 - Cover and let cook for 10 to 11 minutes or until the balls double in size.

 - Turn off the heat and keep the pan covered until it reaches room temperature.

 - The rasgullas are ready now, but be careful when taking them out since they'll be very fluffy and soft and will scar easily.